GerryFerdinandus/bittorrent-tracker-editor/README.md

 ---

 ## Warning: ##
 There is no backup function in this software.
-Used it at your own risk.
-Bittorrent work fine without this program.
+Use it at your own risk.
+Bittorrent works fine without this program.
 You probably don't need this software.

 ---

 ## Which program to use for add/remove bittorrent trackers? ##
   * **Edit one torrent file:** You can use http://torrenteditor.com/
-  * **Edit multiple torrent file:** Use this program.
+  * **Edit multiple torrent files:** Use this program.
 It is made for changing multiple torrent files.

 ---

 ## Features: ##
   * Select one torrent file or a folder with torrent files.
-  * Add one or more tracker at the same time.
+  * Add one or more trackers at the same time.
-  * Remove one or more tracker at the same time.
+  * Remove one or more trackers at the same time.
-  * Remove all the tracker to create tracker less torrent.
+  * Remove all the trackers to create trackerless torrent.
 DHT torrent
   * Change public/private flag.
 Warning: This will change the torrent info HASH.
   * Preset add/remove tracker via add\_trackers.txt and remove\_trackers.txt files when present in the same folder as the executable file.
   * Optional start as console program.
 (See readme.txt inside download)